 Below are full instructions for how to apply for a major grant.
 All application documents must be uploaded in PDF format.

-The Governing Board encourages colleagues to meet with the director of the Calvin Center, Professor Susan Felch, as they develop their vision for each Major Grant.
+- The Advisory Council encourages colleagues to meet with the director of the Calvin Center for Christian Scholarship, Professor David Wunder, as they develop their vision for each Major Grant.

 Faculty are also encouraged to discuss their plans with their Department Chair.

 - Calvin University department chair endorsement (form here)

 It is the applicant's responsibility to ensure that reference letters are emailed to the Calvin Center for Christian Schoarship in PDF format by October 15.
 Referees should not include current members of the Advisory Council in order to maintain objectivity in the review process.
 Letters should be addressed to the Advisory Council and be sent to: